manticoresoftware/manticoresearch/manual/Searching/Options.md

 First, `idf=normalized` causes keyword penalization.
 For instance, if you search for `the | something` and `the` occurs in more than 50% of the documents, then documents with both keywords `the` and `something` will get less weight than documents with just one keyword `something`.
 Using `OPTION idf=plain` avoids this.
 Plain IDF varies in `[0, log(N)]` range, and keywords are never penalized; while the normalized IDF varies in `[-log(N), log(N)]` range, and too frequent keywords are penalized.

-Second, `idf=tfidf_normalized` causes IDF drift over queries.
-Historically, we additionally divided IDF by query keyword count, so that the entire `sum(tf*idf)` over all keywords would still fit into [0,1] range.
-However, that means that queries `word1` and `word1 | nonmatchingword2` would assign different weights to the exactly same result set, because the IDFs for both `word1` and `nonmatchingword2` would be divided by 2. `OPTION idf='tfidf_unnormalized'` fixes that.
-Note that BM25, BM25A, BM25F() ranking factors will be scale accordingly once you disable this normalization.
+Second, `idf=tfidf_normalized` leads to IDF drift across queries.
+Historically, IDF was also divided by the query keyword count, ensuring the entire `sum(tf*idf)` across all keywords remained within the [0,1] range.
+However, this meant that queries like `word1` and `word1 | nonmatchingword2` would assign different weights to the exact same result set, as the IDFs for both `word1` and `nonmatchingword2` would be divided by 2.
+Using `OPTION idf='tfidf_unnormalized'` resolves this issue.
+Keep in mind that BM25, BM25A, BM25F() ranking factors will be adjusted accordingly when you disable this normalization.

-IDF flags can be mixed; `plain` and `normalized` are mutually exclusive; `tfidf_unnormalized` and `tfidf_normalized` are mutually exclusive; and unspecified flags in such a mutually exclusive group take their defaults.
-That means that `OPTION idf=plain` is equivalent to a complete `OPTION idf='plain,tfidf_normalized'` specification.
+IDF flags can be combined; `plain` and `normalized` are mutually exclusive; `tfidf_unnormalized` and `tfidf_normalized` are also mutually exclusive; and unspecified flags in such mutually exclusive groups default to their original settings.
+This means `OPTION idf=plain` is the same as specifying `OPTION idf='plain,tfidf_normalized'` in its entirety.

 ### index_weights
 Named integer list.
 Per-table user weights for ranking.

 ### local_df
-`0` or `1`,automatically sum DFs over all the local parts of a distributed table, so that the IDF is consistent (and precise) over a locally sharded table.
+`0` or `1`, automatically sum DFs over all local parts of a distributed table, ensuring consistent (and accurate) IDF across a locally sharded table.

 ### low_priority
-`0` or `1` (`0` by default). `low_priority=1` runs the query with low priority in terms of Linux CPU scheduling.
-Consider also option `threads=1` instead, or use that together with `low_priority=1`, as it might be better in some use cases.
+`0` or `1` (`0` by default).
+Setting `low_priority=1` executes the query with a lower priority in terms of Linux CPU scheduling.
+You may also consider using the `threads=1` option instead, or combine it with `low_priority=1`, as it could be more effective in certain scenarios.

 ### max_matches
 Integer.
 Per-query max matches value.

-Maximum amount of matches that the server keeps in RAM for each table and can return to the client.
-Default is 1000.
+The maximum number of matches that the server retains in RAM for each table and can return to the client.
+The default is 1000.

-Introduced in order to control and limit RAM usage, `max_matches` setting defines how much matches will be kept in RAM while searching each table.
-Every match found will still be processed; but only best N of them will be kept in memory and return to the client in the end.
-Assume that the table contains 2,000,000 matches for the query.
-You rarely (if ever) need to retrieve all of them.
-Rather, you need to scan all of them, but only choose “best” at most, say, 500 by some criteria (ie. sorted by relevance, or price, or anything else), and display those 500 matches to the end user in pages of 20 to 100 matches.
-And tracking only the best 500 matches is much more RAM and CPU efficient than keeping all 2,000,000 matches, sorting them, and then discarding everything but the first 20 needed to display the search results page. `max_matches` controls N in that "best N" amount.
+Introduced to control and limit RAM usage, the `max_matches` setting determines how many matches will be kept in RAM while searching each table.
+Every match found is still processed, but only the best N of them will be retained in memory and returned to the client in the end.
+For example, suppose a table contains 2,000,000 matches for a query.
+It's rare that you would need to retrieve all of them.
+Instead, you need to scan all of them but only choose the "best" 500, for instance, based on some criteria (e.g., sorted by relevance, price, or other factors) and display those 500 matches to the end user in pages of 20 to 100 matches.
+Tracking only the best 500 matches is much more RAM and CPU efficient than keeping all 2,000,000 matches, sorting them, and then discarding everything but the first 20 needed for the search results page. `max_matches` controls the N in that "best N" amount.

-This parameter noticeably affects per-query RAM and CPU usage.
-Values of 1,000 to 10,000 are generally fine, but higher limits must be used with care.
-Recklessly raising max_matches to 1,000,000 means that `searchd` will have to allocate and initialize 1-million-entry matches buffer for every query.
-That will obviously increase per-query RAM usage, and in some cases can also noticeably impact performance.
+This parameter significantly impacts per-query RAM and CPU usage.
+Values of 1,000 to 10,000 are generally acceptable, but higher limits should be used with caution.
+Carelessly increasing max_matches to 1,000,000 means that `searchd` will have to allocate and initialize a 1-million-entry matches buffer for every query.
+This will inevitably increase per-query RAM usage and, in some cases, can noticeably affect performance.

-See also [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold), which can affect the behavior of the `max_matches` option.
+Refer to [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold) for additional information on how it can influence the behavior of the `max_matches` option.

 ### max_matches_increase_threshold

 Integer.
 Sets the threshold that `max_matches` can be increased to.
 Default is 16384.

-Manticore may increase `max_matches` to improve groupby and/or aggregation accuracy when `pseudo_sharding` is enabled and if it detects that the number of unique values of groupby attribute is less than this threshold.
-Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT table performs parallel searches in disk chunks.
+Manticore may increase `max_matches` to enhance groupby and/or aggregation accuracy when `pseudo_sharding` is enabled, and if it detects that the number of unique values of the groupby attribute is less than this threshold.
+Loss of accuracy may occur when pseudo-sharding executes the query in multiple threads or when an RT table conducts parallel searches in disk chunks.

-If the number of unique values of groupby attribute is less than the threshold, `max_matches` will be set to this number.
-Otherwise, default `max_matches` will be used.
+If the number of unique values of the groupby attribute is less than the threshold, `max_matches` will be set to this number.
+Otherwise, the default `max_matches` will be used.

-If `max_matches` was set explicitly in query options, this threshold has no effect.
+If `max_matches` was explicitly set in query options, this threshold has no effect.

-Note that if this threshold is set too high, the result will be increased memory consumption and general performance degradation.
+Keep in mind that if this threshold is set too high, it will result in increased memory consumption and general performance degradation.

-You can also force guaranteed groupby/aggregate accuracy mode using [accurate_aggregation](../Searching/Options.md#accurate_aggregation) option.
+You can also enforce a guaranteed groupby/aggregate accuracy mode using the [accurate_aggregation](../Searching/Options.md#accurate_aggregation) option.

 ### max_query_time
-Sets maximum search query time, in milliseconds.
+Sets the maximum search query time in milliseconds.
 Must be a non-negative integer.
-Default value is 0 which means "do not limit".
-Local search queries will be stopped once that much time has elapsed.
-Note that if you're performing a search which queries several local tables, this limit applies to each table separately.
-Note it may increase the query's response time a little bit, the overhead is caused by constant tracking if it's time to stop the query.
+The default value is 0, which means "do not limit."
+Local search queries will be stopped once the specified time has elapsed.
+Note that if you're performing a search that queries multiple local tables, this limit applies to each table separately.
+Be aware that this may slightly increase the query's response time due to the overhead caused by constantly tracking whether it's time to stop the query.

 ### max_predicted_time
 Integer.
-Max predicted search time, see [predicted_time_costs](../Server_settings/Searchd.md#predicted_time_costs).
+Maximum predicted search time; see [predicted_time_costs](../Server_settings/Searchd.md#predicted_time_costs).

 ### morphology
-`none` allows to replace all query terms with their exact forms if table was built with [index_exact_words](../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) enabled.
-Useful to prevent stemming or lemmatizing query terms.
+`none` allows replacing all query terms with their exact forms if the table was built with [index_exact_words](../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) enabled.
+This is useful for preventing stemming or lemmatizing query terms.

 ### not_terms_only_allowed
 <!-- example not_terms_only_allowed -->
-`0` or `1`, allows standalone [negation](../Searching/Full_text_matching/Operators.md#Negation-operator) for the query.
-Default is 0.
-See also corresponding [global setting](../Server_settings/Searchd.md#not_terms_only_allowed).
+`0` or `1` allows standalone [negation](../Searching/Full_text_matching/Operators.md#Negation-operator) for the query.
+The default is 0.
+See also the corresponding [global setting](../Server_settings/Searchd.md#not_terms_only_allowed).

 <!-- request SQL -->
 ```sql